 But you may be asking yourself, “Hasn't Burning Man jumped the shark?”
 Isn’t it filled with tech billionaires who are “ruining the event for everyone,” as proclaimed by Nick Bilton in The New York Times?

-As a friend of mine said: “If you’re so concerned about how other people are experiencing Burning Man, then you’re not doing Burning Man right,” meaning most people are just out there doing their own things and seeing and participating in so many amazing experiences that they aren’t concerned with how anyone else is or isn’t experiencing the event.
+As a wise friend of mine said: “If you’re so concerned about how other people are experiencing Burning Man, then you’re definitely not doing Burning Man right,” meaning most people are out there doing their own things and seeing and participating in so many incredible experiences that they aren’t concerned with how anyone else is experiencing the event.

 And consider this: When I first attended Burning Man in the late 1990s, I had heard about it from Wired magazine.
 Wired had featured Burning Man as a cover story in the November 1996 issue (see photo above).
 Notice the other stories about “Chip Stocks Worth Buying” and “Marimba: The Next Netscape?”